devcodus/react_eshop/README.md

 This project includes a a React frontend, Flask backend, ElephantSQL database,  NASA API, and Stripe payment processing system.

 You are currently in the React frontend repo.
-Please click into my [other repo](https://github.com/devcodus/flask_eshop_backend) to download the backend.
+If you haven't already, please click into my [other repo](https://github.com/devcodus/flask_eshop_backend) to download the backend.

 ## Available Scripts